genome/bfx-workshop/lectures/week_07/cloudbuild-docker-tutorial.md

 # IGV

-View the BAM and depth filtered VCF in IGV using the BFX Workshop Scratch Cloud Bucket.
+Load the BAM and depth filtered VCF in IGV.
+Use the [Cloud Bucket browser](https://console.cloud.google.com/storage/browser?project=icts-precision-health) to find your files (or use `gsutil ls`)

 # Cleanup

-From a Cloud Shell Terminal, remove BFX Workshop scratch space:
+When you're all done, do some cleanup (cloud storage isn't free!)
+From a Cloud Shell Terminal, remove your filder within the BFX Workshop scratch space:
 NOTE: `$USER_CLEAN` should be set in our Cloud Shell Terminal environment.
 ```
 gsutil rm -r gs://icts-precision-health-bfx-workshop-scratch/$USER_CLEAN/